RxLaboratory/Duik/CONTRIBUTING.md

 - **proposing** new features;
 - **implementing** new features.

- :rocket:  First of all, be sure to join us on our live chat on [Discord](http://chat.rainboxlab.org/), or on our [forum](http://forum.rainboxlab.org/).
+ :rocket:  First of all, be sure to join us on our live chat on [Discord](http://chat.rxlab.info/).
 We will be very happy to help you get started!

 ***